 Goals and Activities

-Through its analyses and studies, the OECD makes a contribution to dealing with the issues of globalisation and its consequences.
-The OECD provides a framework for governments to share policy experiences, seek solutions to common problems, identify best practices and work towards co-ordination of national and international policies.
+Through its analyses and studies, the OECD contributes to tackling global challenges.
+The OECD provides a framework for governments to share policy experiences, jointly seek solutions to common problems, identify best practices examples and work towards co-ordination of national and international policies.

-The German Federal Ministry of Education and Research (BMBF) participates in the OECD member state committees, which are responsible for education and research policy.
-In these committees, decisions are made on the implementation of projects and studies and the allocation of funds.
+The German Federal Ministry of Education and Research (BMBF) participates in the OECD committees, which are responsible for education and STI policy.
+In these committees, decisions are made on the implementation of projects and studies as well as on the development of indicators and the introduction of global standards.
 The results of the projects are discussed and finally released for publication.
-The International Bureau supports the BMBF's participation in the OECD's committee work by providing its technical expertise.
+The International Bureau supports the BMBF in its work in OECD committees and working groups on education, science and technology by providing technical expertise.

 Cooperation

-The increasing importance of education policy work in the OECD was taken into account with the establishment of the Directorate for Education and Skills in 2002.
-The work programme for the predominantly education policy-oriented projects is coordinated in the Education Policy Committee (EDPC), in which the Federal Government is represented by the BMBF and the Länder by the Education Ministers Conference.
+The increasing importance of education policy issues at the OECD was proven by the the establishment of the Directorate for Education and Skills (EDU) in 2002.
+The work programme on education policy-oriented projects is coordinated by the Education Policy Committee (EDPC), in which the Federal Government is represented by the BMBF and the Länder by the Standing Conference of the Ministers of Education and Cultural Affairs.
 The Centre for Educational Research and Innovation (CERI) works on its own work programme with educational research projects that include social and economic aspects.
-It is directed by the CERI Governing Board.
+It is steered by the CERI Governing Board.

-Germany participates in the design and further development of the Education Directorate's flagship publication, Education at a Glance, by participating in the relevant panels.
+Germany participates in the design and further development of the Education Directorate's flagship publication, Education at a Glance.

 Germany also participates in PISA (Programme for International Student Assessment), the world-renowned international school performance study that measures the competences of 15-year-olds in the core subjects of mathematics, reading comprehension and natural sciences.
-Germany also participates in the OECD project to determine the competenices of the adult population (PIAAC).
+Germany participates in the OECD project which determines the competencies of the adult population (PIAAC) as well.

-Germany is continuously involved in the OECD projects on vocational education and training, most recently in the 'Workbased Learning' study.
+Germany has been continuously involved in the OECD projects on vocational education and training, most recently through engaging in the feasibility study for a PISA for vocational training (PISA VET).

 The OECD has developed a digital database together with the European Commission.
-The STIP Compass (Science, Technology and Innovation Policy Compass) holds information on research policy instruments and measures from currently 56 countries and the EU in a comparable form.
+The Science, Technology and Innovation Policy Compass (EC-OECD STIP Compass) holds information on STI policy initiatives from currently 57 countries and the EU in a comparable form.